-Item no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 7 Preferred language A numeric 2-digit ABS code 98 Not stated 98 The ABS Australian Standard Classification of Languages (ABS cat. no. 1267.0) must be used when coding this item.
-90 NOI Stated Revised 4-digit language codes will be collected by agencies from 1 July 2007 (i.e. for the 2007-08 collection period) 8 Client type-alcohol and other drug treatment services 1 Own alcohol or other drug use 2 Other's alcohol or other drug use Not permitted Where 'client type' is coded 2, check that main treatment type is not coded 1 (withdrawal management), 3 (rehabilitation) or 4 (pharmacotherapy).
+Item no. ltem Range checks 'Not stated' response Logic checks for data validation comments in italics 7 Preferred language A numeric 4-digit ABS code 0002 Not stated 0005 The ABS Australian Standard Classification of Languages (ABS cat. no. 1267.0) 4 digit codes must be used when coding this item. ω Client type-alcohol and other drug treatment services 1 Own alcohol or other drug use 2 Other's alcohol or other drug use Not permitted Where 'client type' is coded 2, check that main treatment type is not coded 1 (withdrawal management), 3 (rehabilitation) or 4 (pharmacotherapy).
 If 'client type' is coded 2, check that 'other treatment types 1-4' are not coded 1, 3 or 4.
-If 'client type' is coded 2, 'principal drug of concern' should be coded 0001.
-9 Source of referral to alcohol and other drug treatment service 1 Self 2 Family member/friend 3 Medical practitioner 4 Hospital 5 Mental health care service 6 Alcohol and other drug treatment service 7 Other community/health care service 8 Correctional service 9 Police diversion 10 Court diversion 98 Other 99 Not stated/inadequately described 99 10 Date of commencement of treatment episode for alcohol and other drugs ddmmyyyy Not permitted Months with less than 31 days should not have dates of birth recorded as the 31st.
+If 'client type' is coded 2, 'principal drug of concern' should be coded 0001. o.
+Source of referral to alcohol and other drug treatment service 1 Self 2 Family member/friend 3 Medical practitioner 4 Hospital 5 Mental health care service 6 Alcohol and other drug treatment service 7 Other community/health care service 8 Correctional service 9 Police diversion 10 Court diversion 98 Other 99 Not stated/inadequately described o o 0 Date of commencement of treatment episode for alcohol and other drugs ddmmyyyy Not permitted Months with less than 31 days should not have dates of birth recorded as the 31st.
 No 'date of commencement' should be recorded as 30 or 31 February.
 There should be no 'date of commencement' recorded as 29/02 in a non-leap year.
 'Date of commencement' must be a date after 'date of birth'.
 'Date of commencement' must be a date before or the same as 'date of cessation'.